-The Initial Mass Function (IMF) is an empirical distribution function (essentially an unnormalized Probability Density Function) that describes the distribution of initial masses of stars.
+The initial mass function (IMF) is an empirical distribution function (essentially an unnormalized probability density function) that describes the distribution of initial masses of stars.
 It is typically given as N(m)dm.

-N(m)dm = C × (m/MSun)-2.35(dm/MSun)
+N(m)dm = C1 × (m/MSun)-C2(dm/MSun)